Samuel Stevens Sands: Country home

 In 1865, Sands built "Elmhurst" at New Hamburg, New York, a small hamlet along the Hudson River in Dutchess County, New York.

 Personal life

-On June 14, 1849, Sands was married to Eliza Dickson Aymar (1821–1850), the daughter of Benjamin Aymar, also a merchant, and Elizabeth (née Van Buren) Aymar.
-After her death, he married her sister, Mary Ellis Aymar (1828–1879) on April 15, 1852.
+On June 14, 1849, Sands was married to Eliza Dickson Aymar, a daughter of Benjamin Aymar, also a merchant, and Elizabeth (née Van Buren) Aymar.
+After her death in 1850, he married her sister, Mary Ellis Aymar on April 15, 1852.
 Their elder sister was married to John D. Van Buren Jr., the New York State Engineer and Surveyor.
 After his marriage he lived at 80 Fifth Avenue in New York City and, later, at 385 Fifth Avenue.
 Together, they were the parents of: